Skip to main content

 Description

 CVE-2026-32853 is a heap out-of-bounds read vulnerability in LibVNCServer versions 0.
 9. 15 and earlier, specifically in the UltraZip encoding handler.
-The flaw arises from improper bounds checking in the HandleUltraZipBPP() function, allowing a malicious VNC server to manipulate subrectangle header counts to read beyond allocated heap buffers.
-Exploitation can lead to information disclosure or application crashes without requiring authentication or user interaction.
-The vulnerability has a CVSS 4.
-0 score of 6.
-9, indicating medium severity.
-No known exploits are currently in the wild, and a fix was introduced after version 0.
-9.
+The flaw arises from improper bounds checking in the HandleUltraZipBPP() function, allowing a malicious VNC server to manipulate subrectangle header counts and read beyond allocated heap buffers.
+This can lead to information disclosure or cause the application to crash.
+The vulnerability is remotely exploitable without authentication or user interaction, with a CVSS 4.
+0 base score of 6.
+9 (medium severity).
+No known exploits are currently reported in the wild.
+Organizations using vulnerable LibVNCServer versions should update to fixed versions or apply patches once available.

 AI-Powered Analysis